stelzinga/MF/MGT_80.Tools.md

 These aspects are explained below.

 ### Executive Summary
-The Executive Summary explains all below sections in 5-30 lines.
+The Executive Summary explains all of th3 below sections in 5-30 lines.
 This helps in three ways:
-1. It gives the reader a quick overview of the Job Description, and thus prepares the reader for what is to follow in more detail.
+1. It gives the reader a quick overview of the Job Description, and thus prepares the reader for what is to follow in more detail;
-2. It forces the writer to explain in a few lines what it is the JD is about, and
+2. It forces the writer to explain in a few lines what it is the JD is about, and;
 3. It can be used for documents that require a short description of the JD.

 The Executive Summary should contain: